Phype/purei9_unofficial/README.md

 Usage
 -----

-First you need to getyour local robot pw to talk to the robot.
+First you need to get your local robot pw to talk to the robot.

 	$ ./purei9-cli.py cloud user@email.com mypassword
 	[